- June 7, 2017

 Tech Radar, and a few other smaller blogs and Facebook pages, have been sharing videos of a pretty impressive looking machine.
-The SnPC Machines BMM150 is a rolling brick-maker that can turn an empty field into an ocean of bricks in a matter of minutes.
+The SnPC Machines BMM150, and its brother the BMM300, are rolling brick-makers that can turn an empty field into an ocean of bricks in a matter of minutes.

 As one astute Facebook commenter pointed out: